 See Credit Details Below

-This program is designed for both gatekeepers and lawyers who represent them and will feature experienced in-house and outside counsel, chief compliance officers and government officials who will use hypotheticals to discuss a variety of topics concerning the responsibilities and conduct of gatekeepers and provide practical advice dealing with the government’s increased policing of the activities of gatekeepers.
+This program is designed for gatekeepers and the lawyers who represent them.
+It will feature experienced in-house and outside counsel, chief compliance officers and government officials who will use hypotheticals to discuss a variety of topics concerning the responsibilities and conduct of gatekeepers and provide practical advice dealing with the government’s increased policing of gatekeepers.

 What You Will Learn

-- The inherent risks and responsibilities of gatekeepers
+- The responsibilities of and inherent risks to gatekeepers

 Program Level: Overview